Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

 \subsection{Eigenvectors}

-The eigenvalues $\lambda_k$ of the Jacobian matrix represent dynamical modes of a social-ecological system.
+The eigenvalues $\lambda_k$ of the Jacobian matrix, described in the previous section, represent dynamical modes of a social-ecological system.
 They are a system-level property and do not distinguish the contribution of individual state variables to the social-ecological system's dynamics.
 Each eigenvalue, however, has associated with it a pair of eigenvectors, a right eigenvector $\mathbf{v}^{(k)}$ and a left eigenvector $\mathbf{w}^{(k)}$ \citep{Wong1997} that do resolve state variables.
+We now describe how eigenvectors of the Jacobian matrix of a generalized model can be interpreted when analysing a social-ecological system.

 The elements of a left eigenvector indicate the pattern of perturbations that must be applied to the state variables to excite exactly that mode.
 The elements of a right eigenvector indicate the extent to which the state variables are affected by that mode \citep{Kampmann2009,Aufderheide2013}.
 In a social-ecological system undergoing a B-tipping regime shift, the right eigenvector corresponding to the dominant eigenvalue can be used to predict the direction in which the system's state variables are expected to change at the time of the collapse (the "collapse direction").\footnote{In the case of an N-tipping regime shift, if the shocks on the system are known, the response of the system to the shocks could be predicted using a press perturbation approach \citep{Aufderheide2013}.}